-Novartis has initiated a Phase 1 study with its bi-specific anti-BCMA agent, but dosing of AL102 has not yet been initiated.
 Novartis will be responsible for the conduct and expenses of any trials of AL102 in combination with their BCMA-targeting agents.
 We believe that the clinical activity of BCMA-targeting agents may also be enhanced in clinical trials when used in combination with a GSI such as AL102.